The Legal 500: Law firm submissions 101

 Another great question!

-Since it is not guaranteed that law firms will be asked to interview with Legal 500, your written submission needs to be as charismatic as possible.
-And while many lawyers pride themselves on their ability to write (and for good reason), there is a big difference between legal writing and legal PR writing.
+Since it is not guaranteed that law firms will be asked to interview with Legal 500, your written submission must be as persuasive as possible.
+And while many lawyers pride themselves on their ability to write (and for good reason), there is a big difference between legal writing and marketing writing.
 (And I’m not just saying that cause it’s our whole job.)

 Like I’ve said in other blog posts in our legal award series: An in-house professional is of course more than capable of handling a firm’s Legal 500 submission, and is probably incredibly effective at tracking attorneys down for submission details.